BuddySirJava/SSH-Studio/README.md

 ### Support

-- Open an issue on GitHub: `https://github.com/BuddySirJava/ssh-config-studio/issues`
+- Open an issue on GitHub: `
-- Or reach me on Telegram: `@Buddy_R`

-### Contributing

-Issues and pull requests are welcome.
-Please keep code readable and small, focused edits.
-If you’re touching UI, prefer inline validation over popups and match the existing GTK 4 patterns.

-### License

-This project is licensed under the [GNU General Public License v3.0](LICENSE).